 With the first half of 2019 coming to a close, many film fans are beginning to discuss their favourite movies of the year so far.
 While blockbuster cinema has failed to make much of an impact, there have been some truly fantastic story-driven releases.
-Without further ado, here is The Cinema Cult’s top 5 films of 2019 (so far).
+Without further ado, here are The Cinema Cult’s top 5 films of 2019 (so far).

 5. Little Woods

-Coming from first time feature writer/director Nia DaCosta and starring Tessa Thompson and Lily James, Little Woods is a fantastic tale of two sisters and their journey towards a better life.
-Positioning itself in a sadly relatable world, this is a film that effectively displays modern societal struggles within a well told narrative.
+Coming from first-time feature writer/director Nia DaCosta and starring Tessa Thompson and Lily James, Little Woods is a fantastic tale of two sisters and their journey towards a better life.
+Positioning itself in a sadly relatable world, this is a film that effectively displays modern societal struggles within a well-told narrative.
 As a release focused on its characters, the result is a grounded story that exceptionally highlights the struggles of modern America.

 4. The Standoff at Sparrow Creek

 From the production company that brought another film on this list, The Standoff at Sparrow Creek is a mostly one location movie, setting the scene for a brilliant tale of mystery and trust.
-Coming from writer/directer Henry Dunham, with James Badge Dale as the lead, we follow a group of men who must find a betrayer in their midst.
+Coming from writer/director Henry Dunham, with James Badge Dale as the lead, we follow a group of men who must find a betrayer in their midst.
 Simple and effective in its set-up, this solid picture allows its viewers to exist right alongside the characters, questioning the truth every step of the way.

 3. John Wick: Chapter 3 – Parabellum